 Ubuntu 13.10 now gives you the option of configuring Ubuntu One at installation time itself.
 But that does not stop me from using Dropbox, my favourite Cloud storage.
 You can install Dropbox from their website or by using this command:

 sudo apt-get install dropbox

 You can configure different types of security and privacy options by going in Security & Privacy in System Settings.
 You will find an option of turning off the online search suggestions in it.
 But since it will turn off all kind of online suggestion, you might not want to deteriorate your experience of Unity smart scopes.
 So, here is an option for you.
 Disable just the shopping suggestions and keep the rest (like Wikipedia suggestions) in the Dash.
 Use the following command to disable the shopping suggestions from Unity Dash (my theme cannot display the command properly, sorry for that):

 gsettings set com.canonical.Unity.Lenses disabled-scopes "['more_suggestions-amazon.scope', 'more_suggestions-u1ms.scope', 'more_suggestions-populartracks.scope', 'music-musicstore.scope', 'more_suggestions-ebay.scope', 'more_suggestions-ubuntushop.scope', 'more_suggestions-skimlinks.scope']"

 Of course this is not the end of it.
 There are several other things to do after installing Ubuntu 13.10 but I had to stop somewhere.
 I hope you find it useful.
+You can also check another useful post on how to speed up Ubuntu 13.10.
 What is your to-do list after installing Ubuntu?
 Did I miss anything here?
 Do share your views.